 When do ad extensions appear?

 Google and Microsoft can approve or disapprove extensions, just like they can with ads and keywords.
 Any disapproved extensions won’t show and you need to edit these and re-submit to be reviewed.

 Extensions don’t appear in your ad all the time, they’ll show when:

 - The extension or combination of extensions has been predicted to improve your ad performance.

 - The position and rank of your ad are high enough for the extensions to show up.
-To show extensions, Google Ads requires a minimum Ad Rank before it shows ads.
+To show extensions, Google and Microsoft both require a minimum Ad Rank before it shows ads.

 As there’s a limited amount of space in the search results, ads in the higher positions will obviously get the best chance for their extensions to show up.
 Generally, higher ads will have more extensions than the lower ones.

 There are are free tools out like Adzooma that also give you recommendations of which ad extensions to use and where.
 By heading to the Opportunities tab in your Adzooma account, under best practice, you will see a number of extension Opportunities that you can apply to your account like below.

 From there if you click on details you will be given a run down on how you can improve your campaigns and ad groups with these ad extensions, meaning you don’t have to spend mining down into the granular of every ad yourself.

 Not signed up to Adzooma yet?